Lobster: History

 Lobster continued to be eaten as a delicacy and a general staple food among coastal communities until the late 17th century.
 During this time, the influence of the Church and the government regulating and sometimes banning meat consumption during certain periods continued to encourage the popularity of seafood, especially shellfish, as a meat alternative among all classes.
 Throughout this period, lobster was eaten fresh, pickled, and salted.
 From the late 17th century onward, developments in fishing, transportation, and cooking technology allowed lobster to more easily make its way inland, and the variety of dishes involving lobster and cooking techniques used with the ingredient expanded.
 However, these developments coincided with a decrease in the lobster population, and lobster increasingly became a delicacy food, valued among the rich as a status symbol and less likely to be found in the diet of the general population.

 The American lobster was not originally popular among European colonists in North America.
 This was partially due to the European inlander's association of lobster with barely edible salted seafood and partially due to a cultural opinion that seafood was a lesser alternative to meat that did not provide the taste or nutrients desired.
-It was also due to the extreme abundance of lobster at the time of the colonists' arrival, which contributed to a general perception of lobster as an undesirable peasant food.
-The American lobster did not achieve popularity until the mid-19th century when New Yorkers and Bostonians developed a taste for it, and commercial lobster fisheries only flourished after the development of the lobster smack, a custom-made boat with open holding wells on the deck to keep the lobsters alive during transport.

-Before this time, lobster was considered a poverty food or as a food for indentured servants or lower members of society in Maine, Massachusetts, and the Canadian Maritimes.
-Some servants specified in employment agreements that they would not eat lobster more than twice per week, however there is limited evidence for this.
-American lobster was initially deemed worthy only of being used as fertilizer or fish bait, and until well into the 20th century, it was not viewed as more than a low-priced canned staple food.
+The extreme abundance of lobster contributed to a perception of lobster as a poverty food or as a food for indentured servants or lower members of society in coastal New England and the Canadian Maritimes.
+Various legends claim that servants' employment agreements or local laws or prison regulations forbade serving lobster more than twice per week, but there is no evidence of that.
+Another story claims that lobster was spread on fields as fertilizer, but it was lobster shells, which were refuse from lobster canneries, that was used as fertilizer.
+Lobster was often used as fish bait, and until well into the 20th century, it was not viewed as more than a low-priced canned staple food.